Interior Design

 Choosing a countertop, we often opt for marble over other materials like quartz or wood.
 Marble’s natural sheen and veining adds elegance and introduces a reflective quality that helps bounce light around the room.
 Its organic patterns add depth without overwhelming.

 Placing a sink on the island often leads to clutter, piles of washing-up and wasted workspace, making the island far less useful and far less beautiful.
-Instead, treat the island as a freestanding piece of furniture, perhaps with interesting legs, bold materials or a statement colour.
+Instead, treat the island as a freestanding piece of furniture, perhaps with interesting legs, bold materials or a beautiful colour.
 Keeping it clear makes the space more practical and visually appealing.

 Hardware is one of the most frequently used elements in a kitchen, so it is not the place to economise.
 Investing in high quality handles and fittings ensures longevity, improves daily use and instantly elevates the overall feel of the room.
 Even the simplest joinery looks far more refined when paired with well-made hardware.